Heaphy Track Four Day Experience

 Day 1 – Brown Hut to Perry Saddle Hut (approx. 17.5km/5 Hours)

-Early pick up at accommodation in Nelson and travel to Brown Hut (beginning of the track) for a final briefing and a mid-morning start.
+Our first day starts with an early pick up from your selected Nelson accommodation and traveling to Brown Hut at the beginning of the track for our final briefing and a mid-morning start.
 The track climbs gradually on an easy gradient through podocarp and beech forest to reach Flanagan’s Corner (the highest point on the track, at 915m).
 En route there are grand views of Aorere Valley, with Mt Taranaki visible on a clear day.
 It’s then a gentle stroll on to Perry Saddle Hut, which sits at 880 metres above sea level.

 Day 2 – Perry Saddle Hut to James Mackay Hut (approx. 24.2km/7-8 hours)